mcdonc/djangocon2012-pyramid-talk/presentation.rst

 Collaboration (High-Level)
 --------------------------

-- It might make sense to consider Pyramid or another smaller framework as a base for such an effort.
+- It might make sense to consider Pyramid or another smaller Python framework as a base for such an effort.
 If you used Pyramid, you'd get URL routing, internationalization, template bindings, configuration extensibility, flexible view lookup and execution, an event system, security, documentation, Python 3 compatibility, and other things.

+..

 - Pyramid community is very enthusiastic, friendly, helpful, and experienced.